Jitter Bughouse: Cast

-Production notes
+Production

 Jitter Bughouse is a remake of The Radio Rogues short film Do Your Stuff (1935).

 This was the fourth and final entry in the Joe DeRita series produced by Columbia from 1946-1948; all entries were remakes of other Columbia shorts.
 Sitka was at the time also a frequent supporting player in Columbia's Three Stooges short-film series; DeRita himself would join the Stooges in the late 1950s, becoming "Curly Joe" DeRita.

 DeRita did not think highly of his output at Columbia Pictures, once commenting, "My comedy in those scripts was limited to getting hit on the head with something, then going over to my screen wife to say, 'Honey, don't leave me!'
 For this kind of comedy material, you could have gotten a busboy to do it and it would have been just as funny."